Malaysian football naturalisation scandal: Naturalisation of seven players

 In January 2025, the Crown Prince of Johor Tunku Ismail Sultan Ibrahim announced that six to seven "heritage players" had been identified for possible inclusion in the national football team.
 He expressed hope that the Malaysian government would assist them in obtaining Malaysian passports to enable their participation in the 2027 AFC Asian Cup qualifiers.

-Tunku Ismail also owns Johor Darul Ta'zim F.C.
-(JDT), a club he heavily financed to assert dominance over Malaysian domestic football for more than a decade.
+Tunku Ismail also owns Johor Darul Ta'zim (JDT), a club he financed for more than a decade.
 From March to June 2025, FAM processed the FIFA eligibility for seven players by submitting their birth certificates as well as those of their grandparents.
 FIFA cleared the players, who were ruled eligible to play for the Malaysian national team.